fenago/data-analysis-pandas/lab_guides/lab_2.md

 ```

-Note that we should use a list comprehension whenever we would write a
-`for` loop with just a single line under it or want to run an
-operation against the members of some initial list.
-This is a rather
-simple list comprehension, but we can make them more complex with the
-addition of `if...else` statements.
-List comprehensions are an
-extremely powerful tool to have in our arsenal.

-If we create a NumPy array for each column
-instead, this operation is much easier (and more efficient) to perform.
-To do so, we will use a **dictionary comprehension**
-(https://www.python.org/dev/peps/pep-0274/) to make a dictionary where
+Let's use a **dictionary comprehension** to make a dictionary where
 the keys are the column names and the values are NumPy arrays of the
 data.
 Again, the important part here is how the data is now represented
 using NumPy: